 It can handle about 470 pounds of weight.
 The seats are adjustable and definitely don’t feel stiff so you can pretty much sit in them all day.

-There are also multiple air chamber, so if one just so happens to break, you fishing kayak won’t just sink.
+There are also multiple air chambers, so if one just so happens to break, your fishing kayak won’t just sink.

 To add to the durability, there is a 1000D tarpaulin bottom and 840D nylon cover.
 This makes the inflatable portion nice and thick.
-Basically what we are saying it is going to take a lot more than a scratch to puncture this thing.
+Basically, what we are saying is that it is going to take a lot more than a scratch to puncture this thing.

 You have to want to make a dent in it to actually do it any harm.